 Over 4,000 lawsuits have been filed against Bayer arguing that any additional risk with the newer drugs should have been not only detected, but emphasized to the public.
 If you or a loved one has been affected by Yaz, please contact an attorney knowledgeable in these types of mass tort claims.

-On March 6, 2010, Brook Melton dropped off her 2005 Cobalt from the dealership after experiencing a problem with the ignition shutting off while she was driving.
+On March 6, 2010, a woman dropped off her 2005 Cobalt from the dealership after experiencing a problem with the ignition shutting off while she was driving.
 She had lost her power steering and brakes and had to pull over the car to restart it.
 Her father insisted she take it to the dealership for repairs.
 She picked it up from the dealership on March 9, 2010.
-The next day, Brook was tragically killed when her vehicle spun out of control and sent her into the path of another vehicle.
+The next day, she was tragically killed when her vehicle spun out of control and sent her into the path of another vehicle.
 She had suffered fatal injuries from a broken neck.
 An expert examined the “black box” inside the Cobalt and discovered that three seconds prior to the accident, the key had slipped from the “on” position to the “accessory” position, shutting off her power steering and brakes and causing the fatal accident.

 Now, four years later, General Motors is recalling 1.6 million cars, including the 2005 Cobalt, for problems with the ignition switch.
 This problem has been linked to twelve deaths.
 Although General Motors has admitted the company was aware of ignition problems prior to Brooke purchasing her car in 2005 and in fact, nearly a decade prior to issuing a recall, they only proposed an insert as a solution, rather than changing the keys, as recommended by engineers.
 The insert was made available only to car owners who came in to complain about ignition shut-offs.
 Under the program, fewer than 500 drivers received the inserts.
-The Cobalt’s program engineering manager, Gary Altman, stated the inserts were an “improvement, it was not a fix to the issue”.
+The Cobalt’s program engineering manager, stated the inserts were an “improvement, it was not a fix to the issue”.

 We have all seen the pictures.
 Everyone knows of the dangers of texting and driving, yet the message doesn’t seem to be sinking in.
 In 2011 alone, 3,331 people were killed in car accidents involving distracted drivers and an additional 387,000 others were injured, according to the National Highway Traffic Safety Administration.
 Even though distracted driving encompasses different types of distractions, from applying makeup to fiddling to the radio to talking to passengers in the car, texting is especially dangerous.
 Teens, especially believe that sending a quick text is safer than talking on the phone and a quick Facebook update is really “no big deal”.
 Studies have shown that three things actually happy when a driver is distracted, even for a second.
 It removes the mind from driving, removes your hands from the wheel and removes your eyes from the road.